wcfrobert/wthisj/README.md

 ### 5.0 What The Heck is J?

 ACI-318 defines the parameter $J_c$ as a property "analogous to polar moment of inertia".
-However, this terminology is somewhat misleading.
+However, this terminology is misleading.
 It is perhaps better to think of $J_c$ as purely an empirical constant rather than something theoretically rigorous.
 To understand why, let's go back to first principles.
-Recall from mechanics of materials some key equations:
+Recall from mechanics of materials a few key equations:

+$$\mbox{planar moments of inertia about X axis: } I_x=\int y^2dA$$

-$$\mbox{planar moments of inertia: } I_x=\int y^2dA \mbox{ and } I_y = \int x^2 dA$$
+$$\mbox{planar moments of inertia about Y axis: }  I_y = \int x^2 dA$$

 $$\mbox{polar moment of inertia: } J = I_x + I_y$$